 Addiction Assessments Will Help Locate Rehabilitation Facilities in Alaska

 If addicts and their families are unable to locate the right type of help in the state, they may want to go through with an addiction assessment.
 This process involves trained professionals in the field who can assess the needs of an addict and direct them to suitable facilities, which can help treat their substance abuse and or addiction problems.
 Drug and alcohol treatment facilities in the state of Alaska include multiple outpatient programs, where an addict can attend drug treatment on a daily basis.
-These programs can be short-term facilities or can operate as an intensive long-term program on an outpatient basis.
+These programs can be short-term facilities or can operate as an intensive long-term programs on an outpatient basis.
 For more in-depth drug and alcohol treatment, most addicts will turn to some form of residential drug treatment.
 Residential programs operate throughout the state of Alaska and are able to help addicts through long-term care and short-term; the length of stay is determined by what the addict is looking to accomplish with their treatment.

 Drug and Alcohol Detox Options in Alaska